utkarshpratap2002/learnedinDITISS/ndc-docs/day3/day3.md

   - Block Cipher
   - Stream Cipher

+# What does Hash Function do?

+Understanding Hash Function is simple, it generates the Hash Code for the data, even a single bit change can cause the hash code to change, therefore hash function is used mainly for encryption in order to check the hash value for verification.

+Hash funcitons are irreversible, meaning if you encrypted the data or message using teh hash function, you won't be able to extract the source from the value itself.
+This means that ***Hash Function is not for Encryptions or to Encrypt, rather it is used to check the Encryption and authenticity of the message or data***.

 # Redirection of Health of System

 In this section we are going to cover the health inspection of the machine, basically we are going to observer some parameter and redirect it to the server.
 This server is going to access the performance outside of the machine, these parameter can be made available to the main server.